-When the title the most powerful woman is mentioned, our minds may immediately go to the first lady of the United States of America (Michelle Obama), we may think of Melinda Gates, Hillary Clinton and host of others.
-The blessed Virgin Mary may never come to mind, but she is the woman lifted above every other and the blessed among women.
+When the title the most powerful woman is mentioned, our minds may immediately go to the first lady of the United States of America (Michelle Obama), we may think of Melinda Gates, Hillary Clinton, and a host of others.
+The Blessed Virgin Mary may never come to mind, but she is the woman lifted above every other and the blessed among women.
 Other women were lifted by man and can be brought down by man, but the Virgin Mary was lifted by God and cannot be brought low because her been raised is about the glory of God that can never be brought low by any person.
 She is the most powerful woman!

 Catholic News Agency published a great work done by Maureen Orth about the Virgin Mary as the most powerful woman; below is her work as reported by the agency.

 In her piece, Orth spoke with Marian scholars and experts and even followed pilgrims to Marian apparition sites to learn more about this “most powerful woman.”